We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 If you primarily want a travel rewards card that earns valuable points and has a lower annual fee the Sapphire Preferred is hands-down the better option.

 The value of the Chase Sapphire Reserve® is in the annual travel benefits that help justify the $450 annual fee.
-The 3x points on travel & dining, and 50% redemption bonus through Chase’s portal is nice too.
+The 3x points on travel (once eligible) & dining, and 50% redemption bonus through Chase’s portal is nice too.
 If you won’t maximize the Reserve’s benefits, it doesn’t make sense to apply for the Chase Sapphire Reserve over the Preferred.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.